What To Do After A Car Accident In Michigan: 9 Steps To Take

 This is where it is best to have any attorney who is looking out for your best interests review the fine print in your insurance policy to ensure that you are doing everything you need to do in order to protect your rights to benefits and compensation.

-Although the legislature in Michigan has set out certain deadlines that all insurance companies and crash survivors must abide by – such as the one-year limit for filing an application for No-Fault benefits – some insurance companies include VERY specific notification requirements for coverages that are not addressed by the state’s No-Fault auto insurance law.
+Although the legislature in our state has set out certain deadlines that all insurance companies and crash survivors must abide by – such as the one-year limit for filing an application for No-Fault benefits – some insurance companies include VERY specific notification requirements for coverages that are not addressed by the state’s No-Fault auto insurance law.

-Specifically, it is not uncommon in the case of a hit-and-run auto accident for an insurer to require a crash survivor to file a police report within 24 hours of the crash and/or to make a written report to the insurer within 30 days of the crash.
+Specifically, it is not uncommon in the case of a hit-and-run auto crash for an insurer to require a crash survivor to file a police report within 24 hours of the crash and/or to make a written report to the insurer within 30 days of the crash.
 Failure to meet either or both deadlines could jeopardize a survivor’s rights to “uninsured motorist” and/or “underinsured motorist” benefits as well as collision and comprehensive coverage, depending on the victim’s insurer and the terms of his or her policy.

 Injured in a car accident in Michigan and not sure what to do?
 Call the attorneys at Michigan Auto Law

-Michigan Auto Law is Michigan’s largest and most successful law firm that specializes exclusively in helping people who have been injured in auto accidents.
+Our law firm is the state’s largest and most successful law firm that specializes exclusively in helping people who have been injured in automobile crashes.

 Our secret?
 Our Michigan car accident lawyers deliberately handle fewer cases than other personal injury law firms.
 This allows us to focus more time and attention on our cases.

-Unlike other law firms, our auto accident attorneys are never too busy to promptly return phone calls and answer questions.
+Unlike other law firms, our attorneys are never too busy to promptly return phone calls and answer questions.

-We have more than 2,000 5-Star Reviews that reflect this care and attention to detail.
+We have more than 2,500 5-Star Reviews that reflect this care and attention to detail.

 More importantly, this client-focused approach leads to better and faster settlements for our clients.
-Michigan Auto Law has recovered more million-dollar settlements and trial verdicts for motor vehicle accidents than any other lawyer or law firm in Michigan.
-We’ve also recovered the highest ever reported truck accident and car accident settlement in the state.
+Our attorneys have recovered more million-dollar settlements and trial verdicts for motor vehicle crashes than any other lawyer or law firm in the state.
+We’ve also recovered the highest ever reported automobile crash settlements in the state.

 Call now so we can start making a real difference for you.